Hike Pedernales Falls State Park

 The most important thing: If the weather looks like rain, plan your visit for another time.
 The river is extremely volatile during flash floods and can become deadly.
 The Texas Parks and Wildlife Department website warns: “The water in the river can rise from a placid stream to a raging torrent in a few minutes.”
 Don’t play around; take warning signs seriously.

 Pedernales Falls State Park is located at 2585 Park Road 6026 near Johnson City.
 Call (830) 868-7304 or go to tpwd.texas.gov/state-parks/pedernales-falls.
+All Texas State Parks use a reservation system for Day Passes, during peak season it is recommended to reserve your day pass in advance.
 Follow the Pedernales Falls Facebook page for important weather and event updates.